mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/quick-start/index.md

 # Prerequisites

-- DC/OS and DC/OS CLI installed with a minimum of {{ install.minNodeCount } agent nodes, with {{ install.nodeDescription }}.
+- DC/OS and DC/OS CLI installed with a minimum of {{ model.nodeDescription }}.
 - Depending on your security mode, {{ model.techName }} requires service authentication for access to DC/OS.
-See Provisioning a service account for more information.
+See [Provisioning a service account](/services/data-science-engine/1.0.0/security/#provisioning-a-service-account) for more information.

 | Security Mode | Service Account |
 |----------------|------------------|